-• Ref.
-Risk Impact Actions in Place to mitigate the Current Risk Further Actions to be developed risk Score Increase in complaints and appeals received due to the increase in service user's contributions Transitional protection to be applied and financial re- assessments to be completed Effective communication plan to be completed.
+Ref.
+Risk • Ŭ Current Risk Score Further Actions to be developed Increase in complaints and appeals received due to the increase in service user's contributions Transitional protection to be applied and financial re- assessments to be completed CIII Effective communication plan to be completed.